 Subcommittees

 As necessary, subcommittees and ad hoc working groups may be established by the DFO within the Board’s jurisdiction.
 The advice/recommendations of a subcommittee/working group must be deliberated by the parent advisory committee, which is the Board.
-A subcommittee/working group may not report directly to a Federal official unless there is statutory authority to do so.
+A subcommittee/working group may not report directly to a Federal officer.